 Different types of batteries structure the reference code differently.
 This post covers conventional lead-acid batteries, high-performance conventional batteries, and AGM batteries.

-To provide the most accurate information, we base this post on what Yuasa, as one of the major Powersports and ATV battery producers, tells us about the designation of battery type numbers.
+To provide the most accurate information, we base this post on what Yuasa, one of the major Powersports and ATV battery producers, tells us about the designation of battery type numbers.

-We use the same example-codes as used by Yuasa in their battery application guide.
+We use the same example codes as used by Yuasa in their battery application guide.

-AGM battery example code: YTX14 A H L–BS–1
+AGM Battery Example Code: YTX14 A H L–BS–1

 YTX14 A H L–BS–1: Indicates the battery series